Table of Contents

 For the EBC trek, you need the following permit:

-To access the Khumbu region, you need to have a Khumbu rural municipality permit.
+You must have a Khumbu rural municipality permit to access the Khumbu region.
 You can’t obtain the key from Kathmandu Valley.
 You can purchase the license at either Lukla or Monjo.
 For the first four weeks of the pass, you will have to pay NPR 2000 (16 USD) per foreigner.
 Further, the next twelve weeks will cost approximately NPR 2500 (20 USD).

 Sagarmatha National Park is home to many endangered flora and fauna.
 To reach EBC, you will have to pass through Sagarmatha National Park.
 Therefore, without a permit, you can’t enter the Everest region.
 You can get the license at Kathmandu or Monjo’s entrance gate.
 It will cost roughly NPR 3000 for foreigners, NPR 1500 for SAARC nationals, and only NPR 100 for Nepalese.